cloudpilot-emu/cloudpilot-emu/web/embedded/doc/README.md

 ```

-Without any arguments, `createEmulator` assumes that the web assembly binary is
+Without any arguments, `createEmulator` assumes that the web assembly binaries are
 hosted next to your HTML file.
-You can supply a different URL as an argument.
+Please check the docs if you need to specify a
+separate URL.
+For OS5 support, the compiled worker and worklet binaries (see
+above) **have** to be hosted next to the HTML or script that loads the emulator.

 If you want to create multiple instances of the emulator, you can use
-`createEmulatorFactory` (again with an optional URL) to create a factory function.
+`createEmulatorFactory` to create a factory function.
+Each time you call the
-Each time you call the factory function you'll get a promise for a new emulator
+factory function you'll get a promise for a new emulator instance.
+But the web
-instance. but the web assembly binary will only be downloaded and compiled
+assembly binary will only be downloaded and compiled once.

-once.
+Support for PalmOS 5 emulator requires the uARM WebAssembly binary.
+By default,
+this is loaded lazily when the emulator is launched, but you can force
+CloudpilotEmu to load it in advance by specifying the `{preloadUarm: true}`
+option.

 All interactions with the emulator go through methods on the [emulator
 instance](./reference/interfaces/Emulator.html).
 Most of those methods return